-- Submit the same project/research to the Program that is also being submitted by another investigator regardless of the grant mechanism. - Submit an application that was reviewed during a previous funding cycle and did not receive funding unless the applicant has followed the instructions for submitting a revised application outlined above. - Submit two or more applications in which they are listed as the PI to the Program during the same FOA.
+- Submit the same project/research to the Program that is also being submitted by another investigator regardless of the grant mechanism. - Submit an application that was reviewed during a previous funding cycle and did not receive funding unless the applicant has followed the instructions for submitting a revised application outlined above.

+Funding Opportunity: FY 2023-2024 Page 24 of 87 Submit two or more applications in which they are listed as the PI to the Program during the same FOA.